desimani/spebnr/README.md

 pip install -r requirements.txt
 ```

-If all the needed package are installed in your system, you have to execute:
+If all the needed packages are installed in your system, you have to add [spebnr.py](./spebnr.py) and [createSystem.py](./createSystem.py) in the directory of the chosen case study.
+Then, you have to execute the chosen case study e.g.:

 ```
 EnvZOmpR.py